Cannes to Nice: How We Spent One Day in Nice, France

 Le Jardin Albert 1er (Albert I Garden)

-Promenade des Anglais & Beach
+Promenade des Anglais and the Beach

-Ascenseur du Château & Castle Hil
+Ascenseur du Château and Castle Hill

 Explore Charming Old Town Nice